Andrew D. Christie

-In November 1952, Delaware Governor J. Caleb Boggs appointed Christie to be executive director of the State Legislative Reference Bureau.
-Boggs then appointed Christie to the Superior Court for New Castle County, in 1957.
+Boggs then appointed Christie to the Delaware Superior Court for New Castle County, in May 1957.
 Christie held that position until March 1983, when Governor Pete du Pont appointed Christie to a seat on the Delaware Supreme Court vacated by the resignation of William T. Quillen.
-In 1985, Chief Justice Daniel L. Herrmann retired, and Governor Michael N. Castle elevated Christie to the office of Chief Justice, which "was widely applauded".
+In 1985, Governor Michael N. Castle elevated Christie to the office of chief justice.
+Christie retired from the court in 1992.

+Personal life

+Christie married his wife, Carol, in July 1946.
+They had four children: Andrew D. Christie Jr., George D. Christie, Anne Christie, and Elizabeth Christie.

+He received the Bate Farnum Achievement Award from Princeton in 1987.

-A year after retiring from the court, Christie was killed in a traffic accident in Arizona, near the New Mexico border, while visiting national monuments with his wife Carol.
+A year after retiring from the court, Christie was killed in a traffic accident in Arizona, near the New Mexico border, while visiting national monuments with his wife.